 As well as providing advice during development, the committee is responsible for confirming that:

-- the course content and qualification structure meet the needs of industry, enterprise and/or community
+- the course content and qualification structure meet the needs of industry, enterprise or community

 - the intended vocational outcomes are met

-- the course is aligned with the appropriate AQF level
+- the course is aligned with the appropriate Australian Qualifications Framework level

-- the course meets all relevant OH&S regulations and licensing requirements
+- the course meets all relevant occupational health and safety regulations and licensing requirements

-- employability skills (doc - 153kb) summaries are validated.
+- any employability skills summaries are validated (see below).

-When development of the course is complete, each member of the steering committee is required to sign a course contents endorsement form (doc - 155.5kb).
-These forms are to be included as an appendix to the course accreditation submission.
+Each member of the steering committee is required to sign a course contents endorsement form.
+These forms must be included as an appendix to the course accreditation submission.

-The next step in the VET accreditation process is accreditation submission.
+For the next step in the VET accreditation process, see: